MCDL will begin offering passport photos again on Monday, June 14 by appointment.

 How long does it take to receive my passport?

 Routine application processing typically takes 6–8 weeks.
-However, it is currently taking 10-12 weeks to process passports.
-The library can provide expedited service, for an additional $60.00 fee, which currently reduces the processing time to 4-6 weeks.
+However, there are currently extremely long wait times to process passports.
+The library can provide expedited service, for an additional $60.00 fee.
 Overnight Mailing is also available for a $22.75 fee.

 Where can I get a copy of my birth certificate?